fossabot/stylo/docs/en_EN/pages/firststeps.md

 - Title: the levels of the title (level 1 for the title of the article, level 2 for the titles of the section, etc.) are organised using ```#```, like this:
 	- ```# Title of the article```, ```## Introduction```, etc.

-Careful: The article's body text does not support titles for level 1; titles for level 1 are only used for the *Title* fields in the metadata.
+**Careful**: The article's body text does not support titles for level 1; titles for level 1 are only used for the *Title* fields in the metadata.

 - **Italics**: italics can be created in two ways: ```_word_``` or ```*word*```
 - **Bold**: bold can be created like this: ```**word**```